howerj/gladiators/readme.md

 neural network AI could go up against a manually programmed one, using [GPGOAL][] as the engine.
 (Also see
 <http://alumni.media.mit.edu/~jorkin/goap.html>)
+* A version in which the gladiators would have to learn to pick up food and drop it off at a place could be made as well.
+This would probably require two more inputs; food carried and drop off point in vision.

 [GPGOAP]: https://github.com/stolk/GPGOAP
 [A video]: https://www.youtube.com/watch?v=u2t77mQmJiY